ENGAGE HELP CENTER

 - etc.

-Activity question type supported in Calculation builder
+Activity question types supported in Calculation builder

 Here are the question types that can be included in the equations of the Calculation builder: